fitnr/taft/readme.md

 ### Data

-Use the data flag to specify sources of data, which Taft will read in INI, YAML, JSON, or fromt YAML front matter.
+Use the `--data` flag to specify sources of data for Taft to read in.
+Use INI, YAML, JSON, or YAML front matter files.
 Taft will read data from files, or from stdin input in those formats.
 Use '-' as the file name to read from stdin.

 ````
 taft --data data/spooky.yaml source/page1.hbs > build/page1.hbs